yuvalmGS/gigaspaces-wiki-jekyll/xap97net/implementing-and-using-a-space-filter.markdown

 A Space Filter is a special hook point inside the engine that enables integration with external systems, or implementation of user defined logic.
 There are two ways to implement such a filter and integrate it with the space, both of which are covered in this page.

-- [Implementing the ISpaceFilter interface|ISpaceFilter Interface]
+- depanlinkImplementing the ISpaceFilter interfacetengahlink./ispacefilter-interface.htmlbelakanglink
-- [Implementing a Space Filter using SpaceFilterOperationDelegate|SpaceFilterOperationDelegate]
+- depanlinkImplementing a Space Filter using SpaceFilterOperationDelegatetengahlink./spacefilteroperationdelegate.htmlbelakanglink

 {% refer %}For a full SpaceFilter implementation and usage demo, visit the **depanlinkSpace Filter Demotengahlink./space-filter-demo.htmlbelakanglink** section.{% endrefer %}